 An Economic Defence of the Railways

-Decision-making needs to be improved in Newcastle
+Decision - Making Needs to be Improved in Newcastle

 The city council needed to undertake questionnaires or focus groups to learn about public views regarding the Blue House Roundabout.
 However, this preliminary research was not done and instead a grand plan was announced; with a motorway style junction on Newcastle's town moor.
 The public outcry to the 'motorway on the moor' was a reaction to the lack of preliminary consultation.
 The failure to consult properly proved to be expensive for taxpayers in Newcastle.
 There is more detailed information on the Blue House Roundabout on the High West Jesmond website.

 Weep, Geordie, Weep: At the Murder of your City

-The loss of historic buildings, railways and road building in Newcastle upon Tyne.
+A video on the loss of historic buildings, railways and road building in Newcastle upon Tyne.

 Newcastle upon Tyne Needs a Blue - Green Flooding Strategy

 A video which suggests that fields in Newcastle need to be allowed to flood to protect the city's infrastructure.